 "Media is very celebratory of mental illness when they are getting something out of it.
 But then if it takes something from them, then it becomes weaponized...Our culture has an obsession and a distaste of the ‘crazy woman’ but we also weaponize that word against her." -Halsey

-I found this interview to be quite poignant on the portrayal of mental health in the media and very relevant to the character of Harley Quinn.
+Halsey, quite poignantly, discusses the portrayal of mental health in media.
+Very relevant to the character of Harley Quinn.
 When it comes to media portrayal of human beings struggling with mental health, the past few decades have been cruel to both women and men.